gBoole01/gBoole01/README.md

 ## Why gBoole01 ⁉️

-My name come from George Boole, one pionner of computer science. 🖥️🧑‍🔬
+My name come from George Boole, one pioneer of computer science. 🖥️🧑‍🔬

 He pronounced this sentence that have changed the world (or at least me)